Taíno language

-Taíno is an extinct Arawakan language that was spoken by the Taíno people of the Caribbean.
-At the time of Spanish contact, it was the most common language throughout the Caribbean.
-Classic Taíno (Taíno proper) was the native language of the Taíno tribes living in the northern Lesser Antilles, Puerto Rico, the Turks and Caicos Islands, and most of Hispaniola, and expanding into Cuba.
+Taíno is an Arawakan language formerly spoken widely by the Taíno people of the Caribbean.
+In its revived form, there exist several modern-day Taíno language variants including Hiwatahia-Taino and Tainonaiki.
+At the time of Spanish contact it was the most common language throughout the Caribbean.
+Classic Taíno (Taíno proper) was the native language of the Taíno tribes living in the Leeward Islands of the Lesser Antilles, Borikén (now known as Puerto Rico), the Turks and Caicos Islands, most of Ayiti-Kiskeya also known as Hispaniola, and eastern Cuba.
 The Ciboney dialect is essentially unattested, but colonial sources suggest it was very similar to Classic Taíno, and was spoken in the westernmost areas of Hispaniola, the Bahamas, Jamaica, and most of Cuba.

-By the late 15th century, Taíno had displaced earlier languages, except in western Cuba and pockets in Hispaniola.
-As the Taíno culture declined during Spanish colonization, the language was replaced by Spanish and other European languages, like English and French.
-It is believed to have been extinct within 100 years of contact, but possibly continued to be spoken in isolated pockets in the Caribbean until the late 19th century.
-As the first indigenous language encountered by Europeans in the New World, it was a major source of new words borrowed into European languages.
+By the late 15th century, Taíno had displaced earlier languages, except in western Cuba and in pockets in Hispaniola.
+As the Taíno culture declined during Spanish colonization, the language was replaced by Spanish and other European languages, such as English and French.
+Although the language declined drastically due to colonization, it continued to be spoken in isolated pockets in the Caribbean until the 19th century.
+As Spanish, English, and French became the dominant languages, some Taíno words were absorbed into those languages.
+As the first Indigenous language encountered by Europeans in the Americas, it was a major source of new words borrowed into European languages.

+Attempts at revival

+Since the 2010s, there have been several publications that attempt to reconstruct modern Taíno lexicons by way of comparative linguistics with other related Arawak languages.
+Puerto Rican linguist Javier Hernandez published his Primario Basíco del Taíno-Borikenaíki in 2018 after a 16-year spanning research project with positive reception among the diaspora.
+In 2023, Jorge Baracutay Estevez, the Higuayagua Taino cultural organization and linguist Alexandra Aikhenvald published Hiwatahia: Hekexi Taino Language Reconstruction, a formatted 20,000 word dictionary basing on languages of the wider Ta-Maipurean branch.